 The renewal certificate should be issued before the expiry date of the previous certificate for the certificate validity to be maintained.
-A renewal certificate will be marked as such by additionally listing the newer issue date.
+To track the evaluation activities performed for a renewal, the revision number part of the certification ID will be incremented (e.g. renewal of SESIP-2000099-01 will be assigned the identifier SESIP-2000099-02).
+A renewal certificate will be marked as such by through use of the certification ID with the incremented revision number, and additionally listing the newer issue date.
+A "Renewal" note will be made against the date of renewal.
+For example: